 (a) almost every preacher will use some notes (even if only for quotations and suchlike);

 (b) we are not dealing here with memorised sermons (a terrible waste of time and effort); or

 (c) with impromptu messages (which are delivered without any specific preparation).
 We are speaking of extemporaneous sermons, where the substance has been planned, but the words themselves are mainly chosen at the point of delivery.

 Why preach without notes?

-It was the almost universal example of ancient preachers (including the prophets, apostles, and Christ himself).
+It was the almost universal example of ancient preachers (including, we may presume, the prophets, apostles, and Christ himself).

 Preaching is, essentially, an act of speaking, not an act of reading.

 Speaking directly (rather than reading) to the audience is more direct, more engaging.

 It enhances the act of communication, by enabling better eye contact and fostering an oral style that reflects that fact that the sermon is being listened to, not read.

 It inspires careful preparation.
 Preaching without notes demands simplicity and clarity of organisation and argument (otherwise the preacher will quickly lose himself).